Conservation

 Conservation Projects

-Tyler Black, the 2016 Diane Werley Smith intern, is pictured here using the suction table to clean a document from the 18th century that was part of the Early American Document Collection.
-The project expanded into a study of watermarks and US papermakers.
-Tyler’s blog post Hidden Beneath: Watermarks in the Early American Document Collectionillustrates his discovery of watermarks and the layer of history that they reveal.
+Tyler Black, the 2016 Diane Werley Smith intern, is pictured here using the suction table to clean an 18th-century document from the Early American Document Collection.
+The project expanded into a study of watermarks and U.S. papermakers.
+Tyler’s blog post Hidden Beneath: Watermarks in the Early American Document Collection illustrates his discovery of watermarks and the layer of history they reveal.

-In the Fall 2016, Lauren Bradford, Student Assistant (Conservation) worked with Special Collections and College Archives Conservator, Mary Wootton, to humidify, flatten, and encapsulate over 150 World War II posters.
+In fall 2016, Lauren Bradford—Student Assistant (Conservation)—worked with Conservator Mary Wootton to humidify, flatten, and encapsulate over 150 World War II posters.

 History of the Book and the Book as Artifact